keldefrawy/keldefrawy.github.io/_rd_articles/parc-appropriability-trap.md

 Otherwise government can either underprotect transition incentives or socialize the uncertainty while surrendering the durable capability.

+## AI moves scarcity from invention toward complements

+Generative systems can lower the cost of exploring designs, writing code, searching prior art, creating interfaces, and adapting a concept to several domains.
+That may increase invention and recognition.
+It does not make fabrication, high-quality data, compute, certification, distribution, trusted customer access, security review, or maintenance equally cheap.

+The appropriability trap can therefore deepen in the AI age.
+More actors can produce plausible variants while control of the remaining scarce complements becomes more concentrated.
+The laboratory that originates a method may capture less, while a platform with compute, data, users, or manufacturing captures more.
+Faster imitation can shorten exclusivity; faster adaptation can also expand public spillovers.

+The policy response is not simply stronger patents.
+Strong exclusion can block cumulative research while leaving the complement bottleneck untouched.
+The successor should identify where scarcity actually sits and negotiate access, interoperability, procurement, or time-bounded rights at that layer.
+In AI-assisted science, provenance and independently checkable evidence also become complements: fluent replication of form is not technical replication of a result.

+This yields a new institutional proposition:

+> As generative capability makes candidate inventions more abundant, the national research advantage shifts toward institutions that can supply scarce complements without allowing their owners to define every research question.

+That proposition could be wrong if AI makes complements broadly substitutable as well—through cheap simulation, portable models, standardized fabrication, automated compliance, and open distribution.
+The successor should measure concentration and switching cost rather than assume the bottleneck.

 ## The strongest counterargument

 Perhaps the market did exactly what it should.
 Xerox explored widely; other firms recombined the ideas; consumers benefited; researchers moved; and no central planner had to predict the winning product.
 Demanding that the originator capture every spillover could reduce diffusion and entrench incumbents.